racaffery/reading-notes/markdown-examples.md

 Hi I am Rachel.
-I started my college life in web development, didn't quite grasp where I though I needed to be towards the end of my schooling, so I moved to Cedar Rapids and switched to Graphic Design.
+I started my college life in web development, didn't quite grasp where I thought I needed to be towards the end of my schooling, so I moved to Cedar Rapids and switched to Graphic Design.
 Over the years jobs have put me back in the role of web development/design, so I figured captilize on it by acutally learning and developing this skill.

 I have 3 kids and have been married for 12 years.
 Looking forward to gaining insight, growth and seeing where this flies me.